MrYsLab/telemetrix-rpi-pico-2w/docs/about_the_apis.md

 ### A Callback Function Example

-Here is the implementation for the callback method that services pin 12.
+Here is the implementation for the callback function that services pin 12.
 It prints out a notification of the change to the console.
 Your callback function may store the latest value or issue a command, such as to control an LED or another device.

-**NOTE:** For the threaded concurrency model, the callback function is blocking, so keep it as short as possible.
-If you need to perform extended processing, create a separate thread so your application can continue.
+**NOTE:** Keep the callback function as short as possible.
+If you need to perform extended processing, create a separate thread or task so your application can continue without blocking.

 ```python